axone-protocol/contracts/contracts/axone-cognitarium/examples/prolog-query/README.md

 ## Call the smart contract

-By calling the `cosmwasm_call` predicate with a cosmwasm URI we'll be able to get the JSON response, let's try it with a simple `okp4-cognitarium` `Store` query which returns usage information about the triple store:
+By calling the `cosmwasm_call` predicate with a cosmwasm URI we'll be able to get the JSON response, let's try it with a simple `axone-cognitarium` `Store` query which returns usage information about the triple store:

 ```bash
 axoned query logic ask \